Korean Wedding Traditions

 Ham: The Midnight Comedy Show Nobody Warns You About

 Inside this box?
-Gifts worth ₩5-30 million ($3,750-$22,500 USD), including hanbokhahn-bohktraditional dress sets that cost more than designer wedding dresses and jewelry that’ll be passed down for generations.
-The groom’s squad-usually his closest friends, now temporarily transformed into traveling salesmen-must “sell” this box to the bride’s family through a negotiation that would make Wall Street traders weep.
+Valuable gifts including hanbok (traditional dress) sets that cost more than designer wedding dresses and jewelry that’ll be passed down for generations.
+The groom’s squad, usually his closest friends, now temporarily transformed into traveling salesmen, must “sell” this box to the bride’s family through a negotiation that would make Wall Street traders weep.

 The “negotiation” follows unwritten rules passed down through generations: